-We're pleased to introduce the featured panelists for the SABR 44 Houston Colt .45s Panel, which is scheduled for 10:30 a.m. on Thursday, July 31 at the Royal Sonesta Houston.
-This panel will discuss the colorful era of the Colt .45s, Houston’s first major league baseball team, established in 1962.
+At SABR 44, our Houston Colt .45s Panel discussed the colorful era of the Colt .45s, Houston’s first major league baseball team, established in 1962.

-For more information on SABR 44 or to register, visit SABR.org/convention.
+For more coverage of the SABR 44 convention, visit SABR.org/convention.

 Originally published: August 5, 2014.
 Last Updated: July 27, 2020.